Tax Rates & MPAC Assessments

 - The relevant township tax rate(s) for the applicable class as set annually by Municipal Council.

 - The relevant tax rate(s) for the United Counties of SDG applicable to each class as set annually by County Council.

 - The relevant tax rate for Education (school support) for each applicable class set annually by the Province of Ontario.

 The Municipality will issue final tax bills for the current year once all the applicable tax rates are passed by the various legislative bodies.
 Historically, the final tax bill is due in two installments, on the last business day of June and September.

 To establish your property’s assessed value, the Municipal Property Assessment Corporation (MPAC) analyzes property sales in your area.
 These sales provide a basis for the assessed values of similar properties.
 MPAC continually collects information about properties to ensure that those with similar features (age, size, location, construction, etc.) have similar assessed values.
 This method is known as Current Value Assessment (CVA).

-Click here to assess the Property Assessment Procedures section of MPAC’s website.
+Assess the Property Assessment Procedures section of MPAC’s website.

 Who can I call regarding property assessment?

 The Municipal Property Assessment Corporation (MPAC) is responsible for assessing all property in Ontario.
 Its main responsibility is to calculate assessment values and to classify properties according to their use.
 These values are provided to the municipality on an annual assessment roll.
-Any questions regarding your assessed value should be directed to MPAC by telephone at 1-866-296-6722, by Clicking here to access the Contact Us Form on MPAC’s website or by mail addressed to the Municipal Property Assessment Corporation, 1340 Pickering Parkway, Suite 101, Pickering ON L1V 0C4
+Any questions regarding your assessed value should be directed to MPAC by telephone at 1-866-296-6722, by accessing the Contact Us Form on MPAC’s website or by mail addressed to the Municipal Property Assessment Corporation, 1340 Pickering Parkway, Suite 101, Pickering ON L1V 0C4